Quick Summary

 1. Compatibility

-First and foremost, make sure to check that the phone you’re about to buy will be compatible with the courier app you intend to use it with.
+First, check that the phone you are about to buy will be compatible with the courier app you intend to use it with.
 For example, the Amazon Flex Android app will require your phone to have:

 - Version Android 7.0 or newer